lanjiangboston/GiniClust/README.md

 Credits
 --------

 Lan Jiang (lan_jiang at hms dot harvard dot edu), the main developer of GiniClust, wrote the R scripts and started the README file.
 Gregory Giecold (ggiecold at jimmy dot harvard dot edu) developed the graphical user interface, reorganized the R packaging and edited the README file.
-Huidong Chen (hdchen at jimmy dot harvard dot edu) wrote the R command-line interface.
+Huidong Chen (hdchen at jimmy dot harvard dot edu) wrote the R command-line interface and contributed to the graphical user interface.
 Qian Zhu (qzhu at princeton dot edu) contributed to the graphical user interface.

-Maintainers: Lan Jiang (lan_jiang at hms dot harvard dot edu) and Qian Zhu (qzhu at princeton dot edu).
+Maintainers: Lan Jiang (lan_jiang at hms dot harvard dot edu), Huidong Chen (hdchen at jimmy do harvard dot edu) and Qian Zhu (qzhu at princeton dot edu).

 For more information on the biological motivations underlying this project, please contact Lan Jiang (lan_jiang at hms dot harvard dot edu) or Guo-Cheng Yuan (gcyan at jimmy dot harvard dot edu).